 I was recently called out by one of our readers concerning a comment I made on my website stating: “You won’t find the brand names here – just call and ask us why!”
 The gentlemen went on to make some critically valid points and asked, “Instead of making people call you so you can ask those questions and force them to listen to a sales pitch, why not just put the reason out on your web page?
 Why don’t you have them, is it because your beds are better than the big name brands?”

 Experience Has Taught Me Many Things

-Since first selling mattress and box spring sets in 1993 my business has changed and business strategies have changed radically.
+Since first selling mattress and box spring sets in 1993, my business and business strategies have radically changed.
 I have been fortunate to have sold the most well-known brands including Tempurpedic, Sealy, Serta, and even Simmons.
-While working as an employee for Sleep Station here in St. Louis and also running my own business here in Arnold MO I witnessed the power branding.
-Branding is having a recognizable brand name that people were familiar with and trust that makes the buying process a more trustworthy one.
-Like most smart business owners at that time I to jumped head first onto the brand name band wagon to claim my share of the mattress marketing gold.
+While working as an employee for Sleep Station here in St. Louis and also running my own business here in Arnold, MO, I witnessed the power branding.
+Branding is having a recognizable brand name that people are familiar with and trust that makes the buying process a more trustworthy one.
+Like most smart business owners at that time, I to jumped head first onto the brand name band wagon to claim my share of the mattress marketing gold.

-Having chosen the trademarked brands Simmons and Tempurpedic I felt they had more and the most to offer compared to the others side by side they truly had the most unique feels, incomparable comfort and a support story that was different from all the others.
-Long story short the business marriage of STL Beds and Simmons /Tempurpedic ended in divorce and below are a few of the reasons for disassociating our company with theirs.
+I chose the trademarked brands Simmons and Tempurpedic, as I felt they had the most to offer compared to the others side by side they truly had the most unique feels, incomparable comfort and a support story that was different from all the others.
+Long story short, the business marriage of STL Beds and Simmons /Tempurpedic ended in divorce, and below are a few of the reasons for disassociating our company with theirs.

 The No Bullshit Reason Why I Do Not Sell Brand Name Mattresses